-Canon Six 4(1)(k) states that the books of account be audited annually, prior to presentation to the annual meeting.
-The canon calls for an "audit" to be done "by a professional accountant or by two competent persons."
-The corporation should appoint the auditors accordingly.
-A "checklist" is available as part of the Parish Financial Audit to assist in the orderly audit of parish financial records.
+Canon Six 4(1)(k.1) states that "a full and detailed statement and account of the receipts and expenditures for the past financial year, duly reviewed by a professional accountant or by two competent persons" be submitted to the annual meeting of the parish.
+The corporation should appoint the reviewers accordingly.
+A "checklist" is available as part of the annual financial returns package to assist in the orderly review of parish financial records.